We come to the fifth and final portion of my series about marriage during the Georgian and Regency periods.

 So, the vows were recited and repeated.
 A ring was blessed and placed onto the bride’s finger as the groom declared, “With this ring I thee wed, with my body I thee worship, and with all my worldly goods I thee endow.
 In the Name of the Father, and of the Son, and of the Holy Ghost.
 Amen.”

 *sigh….
 Isn’t that lovely?

-At this point I was going to discuss a bit about the rings.
+At this point, I was going to discuss a bit about the rings.
 However, as I delved into the topic, I uncovered loads of interesting information.
-So instead of diverting here, I’ll write a separate blog for next Monday.
-Call it “Part 6” or an addendum to the series!
-Nor shall I take the time right now to delve deeply into wedding traditions and origins.
-Lots of topics for later.
+So instead of diverting here, I created a PowerPoint essay with loads of images along with the history.
+To view, here is that link: Sealed With a Ring, A History of Wedding and Engagement Rings.

 The vows were followed by the taking of communion, and then the clergyman reciting Scriptures on marriage and saying prayers.
 There wasn’t a “you may kiss the bride” moment, or ringing introduction of the newly married couple.
 No wild cheers or clapping either.
 The solemn ceremony ended on the same note, lasting until the parish registry was filled in.